fengs/fengs.github.com/_posts/2013-11-07-new-ship-launching-hello-world.md

 The combination of jekyll + Markdown + Github is awesome.
 Minimal markup syntax to memorize.
 Sample site to customize.
 Publish as you commit.
 Simple enough, fair enough.
 The style is clean and elegant, a rare virtue seldom found among the millions of blog templates on WordPress and Blogger.

 Just played around with this first post using MarkDown.
-So far so good, and it looks go great!
+So far so good, and it looks so great!
 I'm alreay in the mood for writing the second.